Best Pho in Hanoi, Vietnam

 You may have to stand in line here, but it’s well worth the wait.
 The service may not be the friendliest, but this is undeniably one of the best places to eat pho in Hanoi.
 It’s a clean restaurant by Vietnamese standards and it’s very popular.

 Similar to Phở Bò Hàng Đong they don’t offer any lime with their soup.
-They assume that the broth is so mouthwatering you don’t need to add it, and they’re certainly right about that.
-The broth is light and subtle, a tad sweet and the noodles are cooked to slurping perfection.
+They assume that the broth is so mouthwatering you don’t need to add it, and they’re right about that.
+Accordingly, the broth is light and subtle, a tad sweet and the noodles are cooked to slurping perfection.

 Address: 49 Bát Đàn, Hoàn Kiếm, Hà Nội, Vietnam (Old Quarter)